seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **ACHILLES**
 'Tis done like Hector; but securely done,
 A little proudly, and great deal misprizing
-The knight opposed. …
+The knight opposed. ...

 **AENEAS**
-… If not Achilles, sir,
+...
+If not Achilles, sir,
-What is your name?…
+What is your name?...

 **ACHILLES**
-… If not Achilles, nothing.
+...
+If not Achilles, nothing.

 **AENEAS**
 Therefore Achilles: but, whate'er, know this: